aws-samples/cloud-native-airflow-solution-on-amazon-eks/README.md

 • 02-setup-karpenter.sh, deploy Karpenter on Amazon EKS, and dynamically expand new EC2 resources through Karpenter
 • 03-setup-cloudwatch.sh, deploy Amazon CloudWatch related resources, Airflow logs to CloudWatch, and metrics to Container Insight
 • 04-setup-alb-ingress.sh, which deploys an Amazon Application Load Balancer as an Apache Airflow web ingress
-• 05-setup-airflow.sh, deploy Apache Airflow on Amazon EKS
+• 05-setup-airflow.sh, deploy Keda & Apache Airflow on Amazon EKS

 Please follow the follwing steps to set up Airflow Cluster.